Derbent Synagogue: History

 In 19th century Derbent the upper, oldest part of the city, closer to the citadel of Naryn-Kala, was primarily inhabited by Muslims, the central, flat part by Mountain Jews, and the lower part, near the sea by Armenians and Russians.

 The Kele-Numaz synagogue was opened in 1914 and is under the supervision of the Federation of Jewish Communities of Russia (FJCR).

 At the beginning of the Soviet era there were 11 synagogues in the city, including the Kele-Numaz.

 In February 1904 the Mountain Jewish community petitioned the city authorities to allocate land for the construction of a new synagogue.
 The petition said that during the time of the Derbent Khanate, the Jews built a synagogue on the 2nd Komendantskaya Street (the Midrash Eliyahu synagogue), but the number of congregants had increased beyond the synagogue's capacity.

 The city authorities allocated 300 m2 to the Mountain Jewish community for the construction of a prayer house at the corner of Golitsyn Street (now Buynaksk Street) and Kolodezny Lane (now Chapayev Lane).

+Inscription on the foundation stone of the Kele-Numaz Synagogue in Derbent, placed during the building’s construction in 1810.